HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/getting_started/limitations.md

 - Portal Application Archive (PAA) deployment is not supported.

 ## Configuration

 - DX Compose does not operate on the IBM WebSphere Application Server (WAS).
-DX Compose administrators should use the Open Liberty Admin Console.
-In this initial release, the Open Liberty Admin Console has limited functionality.
+DX Compose administrators should use the Helm chart to make changes they used to perform in the WebSphere Application Server Admin Console.
+The Open Liberty Admin Console has limited functionality but can be leveraged for starting/stopping applications, investigating the configuration, and monitoring.
 - Open Liberty does not provide wsadmin scripting.
 - Configuration in resource environment providers, which was earlier managed with the DX Offerings WAS console, is managed with Helm charts in DX Compose.
 - There is no ConfigEngine or Configuration Wizard with DX Compose.
 All configuration must be done through the Helm chart.